 Before I started making baked oatmeal, I didn’t think I’d like it.
 I love oats, I love fruit, so what could be wrong with baked oatmeal with fruit?
 I thought I wouldn’t like the texture.
 But I was wrong.

 The texture is not fluffy and light like cake or a muffin, it’s more dense and solid.
-If you like oats and fruit mixed with warm spices, you’re going to love this delicious, filling and hearty oatmeal breakfast casserole.
+If you like oats and fruit mixed with warm spices, you’re going to love this delicious, filling recipe.

-If you aren’t going to serve it right way, make sure it’s fully cooled off, slice, place in an airtight container, and store in the refrigerator for up to 5 days.
+If you aren’t going to serve it right way, make sure it’s fully cooled and then slice, place in an airtight container, and store in the refrigerator for up to 5 days.

-You can also freeze it for up to a month, just be sure to wrap each slice or cup and store in an airtight container.
+You can also freeze it for up to a month, just be sure to wrap each slice or cup individually and store them in an airtight container.

-I find that those ingredients contribute enough sweetness, so I prefer to eat my apple baked oatmeal plain.
+I find that those ingredients make the recipe perfect and it doesn’t need any additional sweeteners, so I prefer to eat it plain.